 Moga, the Artist's Stretch

-Though we may not be able to physically meet up, but Moga can be done following any variation of the routines, available for free, via my YouTube channel: https://www.youtube.com/channel/UCngd2m7qJ08SgwXi28M2BOg?view_as=subscriber
+Though we may not be able to meet in person, Moga can be done following any variation of the routines, available for free, via my YouTube channel (click the link below).

-You can also read more about how and why it was created along with healthy tips, tricks, and recipes through my self-publication: https://www.blurb.com/b/7832018-the-art-of-moga
+You can also read my self-published book, The Art of Moga, to learn about how and why it was created along with healthy tips, tricks, and recipes (click on the link below).

-The Artists' Stretch is a workshop that embodies basic tools to help balance mental health and physical wellness, covering three different forms of therapeutic outlets: internal dialogue, movement/meditation, and journaling/portraiture.
+The Artists' Stretch is a workshop that embodies basic tools to help balance mental health and physical wellness, covering three different forms of therapeutic outlets: internal dialogue, movement/meditation, and journaling/self-portraiture.

-1. Moga is a choreographed routine that combines; yoga, pilates, wushu kung fu positions, ninjitsu meditation poses and field hockey stretches.
-Feel free to follow along any variation of the routine, clicking on link above.
+1. Moga is a choreographed routine that combines; yoga, pilates, wushu kung fu positions, ninjitsu meditation poses, and field hockey stretches.
+Feel free to follow along any variation on my youtube channel.

-2. Following the stretch, light refreshments (such as: bananas, trail mix, water with lemon) help to nourish the body before sitting down for creating time.
-Fueling your body after movement, helps to organize your thoughts and emotions.
-Whether you prefer silence or ambient music, allow yourself to talk aloud, releasing thoughts that may have been pent up.
+2. Following the stretch, light refreshments (such as: bananas, trail mix, water with lemon) help to nourish the body without filling it too much, before sitting down to create.
+Fueling your body after movement helps to organize your thoughts and emotions.
+Whether you prefer silence or ambient music, allow yourself to talk aloud, releasing your thoughts.

-3. Lastly, we focus on the importance of utilzing basic creative outlets, the art of "letting go" and the importance of seeing our own voice (handwriting).
-Start with a free-writing exercise where you literally write down each thought/word swirling around inside your head.
+3. Lastly, we utilize journaling to "let go" focusing on the importance of seeing your own voice (handwriting).
+Start with a free-writing exercise, literally writing down each "in the moment" thoughts and words.
 Let it all out.
-Whether you throw out that piece of paper is up to you.
 The importance is in releasing it.
-After you feel like you've written enough (there is no time restriction or right or wrong), using whatever materials are available to you, try creating a self-portrait true to you.
+After you feel like you've written enough (there is no time restriction or right or wrong), and using whatever materials are available to you, try creating a self-portrait true to you.

 My goal is to help you create a safe and warm environment for honest internal dialogue; physical relief through meditative practices; and a way to push through that first blank piece of paper.